-In [54] a SiC-based bidirectional multi-level high-voltage gain switched-capacitor resonant converter is presented.
-The converter is based in the same principle of multilevel topologies and therefore it can achieve reduced voltage stresses on the switches, high voltage gains and bidirectional conversion ability.
-Furthermore, the proposed converter transfers energy via the capacitors, hence the weight of the converter is reduced in comparison to inductive-based ones.
-The authors presented a four-level prototype which was able to reach a V{HV} of 2kV and 500VDC at V{LV} , using SiC transistors for increased efficiency and power ratings.
+In [55] a SiC-based bidirectional multi-level high-voltage gain switched-capacitor resonant converter is presented.
+The converter is based on the same principle of multilevel topologies and therefore it can achieve reduced voltage stresses on the switches, high voltage gains, and bidirectional conversion ability.
+Furthermore, the converter transfers energy via the capacitors, hence the weight of the converter is reduced in comparison to inductive-based ones.
+The authors presented a four-level prototype that was able to reach a V{HV} of 2kV and 500VDC at V{LV}, using SiC transistors for increased efficiency and power ratings.
 The prototype was able to reach up to 5kW and efficiencies higher than 97%.
-Since four levels were used, the V{DS} for the transistors will not exceed 650VDC, allowing to use Si or SiC transistors in that range.
+Since four levels were used, the V{DS} for the MOSFETs will not exceed 650VDC, allowing to use of Si or SiC MOSFETs in that range.
 Fig. 17 shows the schematic for the four-level resonant multi-level converter.

-Fig. 17 SiC based high-gain bidirectional DC/DC multi-level resonant converter.
+Fig. 17 SiC-based high-gain bidirectional DC/DC multi-level resonant converter.

-As demonstrated by the authors, multi-level converters possess many advantages for creating DC/DC converters with reduced voltage stresses on the switches and as seen from some of the proposed converters, they can create output waveforms with low distortion, which would be suitable in the next subsection discussing the multi-level converter topologies for inverters.
-However, one disadvantage is the increased number of gate-drive circuits that have to be interfaced relatively to each transistor.
-Therefore, if many levels or stages are required for reaching a specific high-voltage level, the many gate signals can be the limiting factor to escalate the converter, or reliability can be a concern due to the many circuits involved.
+As demonstrated by the authors, multi-level converters possess many advantages for creating DC/DC converters with reduced voltage stresses on the switches, and as seen from some of the presented converters, they can create output waveforms with low distortion.
+However, one disadvantage is the increased number of gate-drive circuits that have to be interfaced relatively to each MOSFET.
+Therefore, if many levels or stages are required to reach a specific high-voltage level, the many gate signals can be the limiting factor to escalate the converter, or reliability can be a concern due to the many circuits involved.